Divyateja04/CS-F214-Assignment-2/README.md

 ### AND ELIMINATION
 Here we have two cases:
-If it's and elimination 1, i.e we have "(a^b)" and then we must have "a" in the corresponding line which comes from ^ elimination 1
-Here we loop on the statement (a^b) using a as the reference.
+If it's and elimination 1, i.e we have "(a^b)".
+We must have "a" in the corresponding line which comes from ^ elimination 1 Here we loop on the statement "(a^b)" using a as the reference.
 So we start from the left-mostbracket and keep comparing until the eliminated string ends i.e. a and we verify this.

-Otherwise, case 2 Here we start from behind.
+Otherwise, case 2 - Here we start from behind.
 We keep comparing until we reach the start of the smaller string.

-Example: We have ((a^b)^(c^d)) and (c^d) we compare (c^d) ignoring the ending bracket by looping through the string (c^d).
+Example: We have "((a^b)^(c^d))" and "(c^d)" we compare "(c^d)" ignoring the ending bracket by looping through the string "(c^d)".

 ---